Cut cable shuts down Virginia’s online voter registration

 RICHMOND, Va.
 (AP) — A severed fiber optic cable shut down Virginia’s online voter registration system Tuesday, the last day to register before the November general election.

 The Virginia Department of Elections said in statement on Twitter that a “fiber cut” was affecting connectivity for multiple agencies, including the citizen portal and registrar’s offices, and technicians were working to repair the problem.

-State officials didn’t say what caused the cut or when service was expected to be restored.
+The Virginia Information Technologies Agency said in a tweet that the cable was inadvertently cut during a Chesterfield County roadside utilities project but had no estimate on when it would be repaired.

 Andrea Gaines, a department spokeswoman, said in an email that the cut occurred in the Chester area near Route 10.